Shahzuby/nexus-L1CLI-node-guide/README (2).md

 ### 1. Get Your Node ID

 - Go to [https://app.nexus.xyz/nodes](https://app.nexus.xyz/nodes)
+- You need to use US vpn to access website for now
 - Click **Add Node** > **Add CLI Node**
 - Copy your `node-id`